 Structured data is a way to add some extra content to the elements that are on your website.
 If inserted correctly, it will make your organic search listing stand out.

 Are you a business?
 Use structured markup!
 Does your hotel have a physical location?
 I sure hope so.
 Use structured markup!
 Do you host events in your meeting spaces?
 Use structured markup!
 Do you have reviews!
 Use structured markup!

 The combinations and applications for hotels are numerous.
 Here are just a few that are recommended for hotels on Schema.org.

 Hotel Price Ads and AdWords

-These are not SEO focused, but will help you gain more share of the search engine results page.
+These are not SEO focused but will help you gain more share of the search engine results page.
 I also have to mention that hotels really should be on these two platforms.
-The more commercial queries in our industry are almost always dominated by these two platforms.
+These two platforms almost always dominate the more commercial queries in our industry.
 Price ads are great for hoteliers that are diligent with rate parity.
 The way that it works is you tie the listing to your booking engine.
 These ads will pull up prices for hotels.
-If you are not in parity then you are wasting this opportunity because competitors (OTA’s) will appear to have a better price.
+If you are not in parity, then you are wasting this opportunity because competitors (OTA's) will appear to have a better price.
 You can't win the customer if you are out of parity with an OTA.
 They will take that business every time.

-AdWords is a great tool as well.
-AdWords ads typically get shown first on mobile devices, so getting a number 1 ad there could make a huge difference for your business.
-Just keep in mind when creating the ads, that you are presenting these on mobile, so you should make sure that you are targeting the intent of that user.
+AdWords is a great tool, as well.
+AdWords ads typically get shown first on mobile devices, so getting a number 1 ad there could make a massive difference for your business.
+Just keep in mind when creating the ads that you are presenting these on mobile, so you should make sure that you are targeting the intent of that user.
 As the data builds, you can use it to aid your SEO efforts.
-See what is working on paid, and apply it to your SEO strategy.
+See what is working on paid and apply it to your SEO strategy.